MobilityDB/MobilityDB/doc/temporal-parquet/beta-testing.md

 python3 scripts/parquet/tp_export.py annotate trips.parquet \
     --column trip:tgeompoint --column 'trip_h3:th3index;h3_resolution=7'

--- Re-import on MobilityDuck or MobilitySpark, then run the prefiltered Q5:
+-- Re-import on MobilityDuck or MobilitySpark, then run Q5 against the -- semantic predicate (use the prefilter only after the th3index port -- chain's soundness fixes have landed):
 SELECT t1.licence, t2.licence,
        nearestApproachDistance(t1.trip, t2.trip) AS d
 FROM   Trips t1 JOIN Trips t2 ON t1.vehId < t2.vehId
-WHERE  everEqTh3IndexTh3Index(t1.trip_h3, t2.trip_h3)
-  AND  nearestApproachDistance(t1.trip, t2.trip) IS NOT NULL;
+WHERE  nearestApproachDistance(t1.trip, t2.trip) IS NOT NULL;
 ```

-The query produces identical answers on all three engines.
+The round-trip itself (bytes, metadata, base_type / h3_resolution recovery) produces identical answers on all three engines.
+The prefilter on `trip_h3` is a separate concern tracked in the soundness note below.

+### Soundness note (2026-05-11)

+The current `tgeompoint_to_th3index` implementation samples one cell per source instant; cells traversed by the trip's straight-line segment between consecutive instants are not visited.
+PR #938's cell-set prefilter additionally uses libh3's `CONTAINMENT_CENTER` mode which drops cells whose centroid is outside the polygon.
+Combined, the BerlinMOD ch1 benchmark shows the prefilter losing roughly 81% of true `eIntersects` hits.

+Both gaps are tracked: `fix/th3index-srid-flags-lift` covers the three latent th3index defects (SRID dispatch, spatial-flags dispatch, lifting machinery); a separate prefilter-soundness pass covers the polygon-side `polygonToCellsExperimental` (libh3 4.2+) or `gridDisk(c, 1)` (4.1 wrapper) and the trip-side oversampling between instants.

+Until both land, the `trip_h3` column should be treated as a candidate-filter (useful for index seeding, partition pruning, query shape) and not as a `WHERE` clause that prunes rows.

 ### Review checklist (committer)